 - Resist extinction.
 How quickly does the newly acquired goal behaviour fall apart if you for any reason can’t provide reinforcement?

 - Future learning.
 Has the animal learned something that will make future learning, using the same or other techniques, easier?
 Is the animal savvier?
-Does it understand the “training game” – and is it willing to play it again?
+Does he understand the “training game” – and is he willing to play it again?

 - Forgiving.
 If you make a mistake during the initial training stages, will this slow down or muck up training this behaviour – or future behaviours?

 Skilled trainers often combine these techniques, thereby avoiding some of the downsides of using a single approach.
 In fact, the table below is probably completely useless to a skilled animal trainer, because they generally don’t perform the “pure” versions of these training techniques.
 They mix and match.
 Also, one hallmark of a skilled trainer is flexibility: the mix of techniques will depend on circumstance.

 For a beginner, though, combining these techniques might be difficult, and it’s useful to know how they compare when using “pure” versions of basic techniques.
 So, if you’re serious about learning about animal training, I recommend that you master these techniques – and become mindful about the contexts in which they might be useful.
 This blog post doesn’t cover even half of it, but it’s a starting point.

 As seen below, there are many reasons to gear your training to positive reinforcement.

 I’ve been debating with myself whether I should actually include this table, since the little happy and grumpy faces imply that there’s solid data behind these.